GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/dynamic-import-preloading/parcel/index.md

 result: fail
 ---

-Parcel does not fine grained control over code splitting which is required to for this test.
+Parcel does not provide fine grained control over code splitting which is required to for this test.